Joshua-Akran/Portfolio-102/README.md

 # Portfolio-102
-A  portfolio page made with HTML , Javascript and CSS
+A simple  portfolio page made with HTML , CSS  andbJavascript ignore how scattered the files looks 😂